 Funding Facts: The Truth of Education Spending in Kansas

 Every year – every session – the Kansas Legislature has a heated debate about school funding in Kansas.
+Below are some facts to consider when weighing the various sides in this important discussion.

 Let’s make it clear – Kansas has great schools, including right here in Shawnee and Lenexa, where Shawnee Mission Northwest was recently recognized as one of the top schools in the country.
 There is not one legislator or interest group leader who wants that to change.